Astronomy

 NASA

-of information on astronomy and space exploration.
-This
+wealth of information on astronomy and space exploration.

-information is actually spread over dozens of sites and includes NASA
+This information is actually spread over dozens of sites

-organized, and some of their slide shows are just outstanding!
+well organized, and some of their slide shows are just

 Biology

-- About.com has a wealth of information written by outstanding teachers
+About.com has a wealth of information written by outstanding

-just interested in the subject.
-This, along with several
+the subject.
+This, along with several other About.com

 Chemistry